InnerSourceCommons/InnerSourceLearningPath/README.md

 section-name/0n-last-topic-workbook.md
 ```

+After material is finished the scripts will be used to film videos.
+Vidoes, articles, and workbooks will be reviewed by O'Reilly's professional editors and then published at _learning.oreilly.com_ and also at _innersourcecommons.org_.

 ## How to Get Involved

 Join the [InnerSource Commons] _Slack_ via the signup link in the left bar of the website and ask to join the [#learning-path] _Slack_ channel.